Osestic/MiDOK_Co-Pilot_App/README.md

 ## License
 This project is licensed under the “Commons Clause” License Condition v1.0.
-See ```LICENSE``` for more information
+See ```LICENSE``` for more information.

 ## How to Contribute